Guardianship of Lily Sophia Homan

 Probate Notes:

-Appearances required.
-The following must be submitted:
+Personal Appearances required.
+The minor must attend the hearing.

 Notice to Blackfeet Tribe.
 Petitioners report that the child has Indian ancestry.
 The report states that the Proposed Ward “is or may be a member of or eligible for membership in” the Blackfeet Indian tribe of Montana.